Unique-AG/ai/unique_sdk/README.md

 #### `unique_sdk.Content.upsert`

-Enables upload of a new Content into the Knowledge base of unique into a specific scope with `scopeId`.
+Enables upload of a new Content into the Knowledge base of unique into a specific scope with `scopeId` or a specific `chatId`.
+One of the two must be set.

 Typical usage is the following.
 That creates a Content and uploads a file